 New born babies do not sleep the same way that adults do.
 They sleep for shorter periods and more frequently.
 They have not developed into long sleepers.
-Their frequent waking sleep patterns are beneficial to their survival.
+It is normal and important for a baby to wake and feed during the night.
+The frequent waking, sleep patterns of babies is beneficial to their survival.
+Babies grow quickly and have small stomachs.
+So they need to be fed day and night to meet their nutritional needs.
 Being close to their mother creates the opportunity for a newborn to feed often, feel the rhythms of their mother's body and eventually develop sleep patterns that are more mature.

 Many new mothers discover that sleeping with their baby nearby actual helps facilitate good sleep for everyone in the family.
 If mother and baby sleep in the same room their sleep cycles coordinate with one another.
 Sleeping in the same room promotes positive breastfeeding and bonding behaviors.

 Read how an experienced mother creates an environment for good sleep for her family.
 Interview with Joy.